We look forward to welcoming you to the regatta and hope you have a very enjoyable and successful couple of days racing.

 We will endeavour to make the Regatta site accessible in full.
-Please familiarise yourself with the Training and Racing Circulation patterns.
+Please familiarise yourself with the HMR Circulation Pattern 2021.

 Spectators are reminded of the COVID risks and asked not to enter the boating area, and specifically not congregate around the areas where competitors or officials are based.
 There is no charge or dress code for spectators.
 There will not be tickets available for spectators to follow in the umpires’ launches behind races as usual, but there may be an opportunity to accommodate up to 4 people per race at the umpire’s discretion after queueing in a socially distant manner.